 The procedure is carefully controlled by the surgeon and can be stopped at any time.
 The excimer laser is presently used for LASIK and advanced surface ablations (PRK and LASEK).

 With PRK no creation of a cap using either a microkeratome, or a laser, is required.
 The excimer laser energy is applied directly to the cornea to sculpt, or reshape, it allowing images to fall directly onto the retina resulting in clearer vision.
 Most laser treatments take less than sixty seconds and the procedure is pain-free (because of the anesthetic eye drops used).

 In LASEK the cornea’s surface cells are moved aside, the cornea is resculpted with the laser and the surface cells are gently put back in place.
 This is pain free because of the anesthetic eye drops used.

-For LASIK an instrument known as a microkeratome or a femtosecond laser is used to make a protective flap on the surface of the cornea.
+For LASIK, a femtosecond laser is used to make a protective flap on the surface of the cornea.
 During this process you may feel a little pressure, but no pain is felt because of the anesthetic eye drops.
 The flap, which remains attached at a hinge, is then carefully lifted and the excimer laser is applied to the inner tissue of the cornea to precisely sculpt, or reshape, it resulting in clearer vision.
 The flap is then put back into place where it bonds securely without the need for stitches.

-The excimer laser is a computer driven laser which has gone through many software upgrades over the past two decades.
+The excimer laser is a computer driven laser which has gone through many software upgrades over the past three decades.
 The evolution of refractive technology now affords people even better quality of vision, with fewer risks.